mgenware/go-triton/README.md

 ### The `r` Directory
 The `r`(`routes`) directory contains all routes of your application, and because it is commonly used so we shortens in to `r`, and in order to follow the best practices for package naming ([details](https://blog.golang.org/package-names)), child directories of `r` usually consist of a short name plus a letter indicating the type of the route, e.g. `sysh` for system handlers, `homep` for home page stuff, etc.

-## Error handling in HTTP handler
+## Error handling in HTTP handlers
 Two styles of error handling are supported, "panic" style and "return" style.

-* Panic style, throws errors by panicing.
+* Panic style, handles errors by panicking.
-	* Pros: no "double writing" issue when you forgot to `return` after writing the content.
+  * Pros: no "double writing" issue when you forgot to `return` after writing content to response.
   * Cons: may look a bit weird to some devs as `panic` is supposed to crash the process.

-* Return style
+* Return style, handles error and result in a similar way.
-  * Pros: no `panic` in handler.
+  * Pros: no `panic` in handler code.
-	* Cons: handler is screwed when you forgot to `return` after writing the content.
+  * Cons: handler is screwed when you forgot to `return` after writing content to response.

 ```go
 // "panic" style